-A Financial Paraplanner Qualified Professional (FPQP) has a proven expertise in the arena of financial planning, which helps them better advise their clients.
+A Financial Paraplanner Qualified Professional (FPQP) has a proven expertise in financial planning, which helps them better advise their clients.
 They are different than most paraplanners because the average paraplanner rarely has a formal certification.
 Paraplanners are part of a financial planning team and often do most tasks associated with financial planning services.
 However, they do not usually take the lead in terms of client relationships.
+Consider working with a financial advisor as you create or update a financial plan.

 Becoming a Financial Paraplanner Qualified Professional

-You can become a Financial Paraplanner Qualified Professional (FPQP) by enrolling in and successfully completing the Foundations in Financial Planning program.
-The FPQP certificate is offered by the College for Financial Planning (CFFP).
+You can become a Financial Paraplanner Qualified Professional (FPQP), which is a certificate offered by the College for Financial Planning (CFFP), a Kaplan Company, by enrolling in and successfully completing the required courses.
 You can enroll and begin the course whenever you like.
 The FPQP certificate training is an introduction to financial planning.
-The course covers five aspects of financial planning: estate, tax, retirement, insurance and investments.
-The CFFP refers to these as the five disciplines of financial planning.
+The program covers the main facets in personal financial planning with a focus on practical application, such as estate, tax, retirement, insurance and investments.

 The certificate is useful for people who work in support roles in financial planning and people without prior experience in the field.
 The program is designed to cover all major facets of personal financial planning.
 This ensures that students have a comprehensive foundation of financial planning knowledge.
 The knowledge learned can be used to assist financial planners and advisors, as well as for individual financial situations.